 Even government organizations now rely on biometrics for ensuring timely attendance of staff and accurate payroll calculations.

-One of the most fascinating uses of biometrics is in crime solving.
 Organizations like the Federal Bureau of Investigations (FBI) and Interpol have been using biometrics in criminal investigations for years.
 Today, biometrics is widely used by law enforcement agencies across the world for the identification of criminals.
 In 2008, the Chinese Police adopted an ABIS solution to allow forensic fingerprint examiners the ability to cross check inmate identities for possible matches within the database.

 Biometrics is also widely used for jail and prison management.
 Biometrics provides a modern solution by which the Jail Authority, Public Safety Departments, and Governments can safely and securely manage prisoner identities.